The latest PR news from PRovoke Media, previously known as the Holmes Report.

 About/FAQ | North America | EMEA

-The top ranked agency in each category will be recognised at the 2020 Asia-Pacific SABRE Awards. which will take place virtually on 24 September.
+The top ranked agency in each category will be recognised at the 2021 Asia-Pacific SABRE Awards. which will take place virtually on 15 September.
+Tickets for the virtual ceremony can be reserved here.

 #1 Archetype (Next15)